-- technologies organisation
+- organisation technologies

-- society finance methods
+- finance methods society

 - policies2

 The EU's Circular Economy Package aims to help address these challenges in Europe and in broad terms it focusses on durability, repair, reuse and the sharing or leasing of products as a means to extend the use of products or their components for as long as possible.
 The theory being that by doing so you reduce both resource extraction of virgin raw materials and reduce residual waste.